libingyao/mcatCS/README.md

 # mcatFS
 This is the main source code of mcatCS, which provides a novel cross-matching scheme for multi-band astronomical catalogs.

 mcatCS contains two parts, grouped spatial index file generation and min-conflict data layout strategy.
 In the program of grouped spatial index file generation, a KD-tree data structure for every file will be built and transfer them into binary format files by Protobuf, then save generated files into disks.
 Through the program of min-conflict data layout strategy, the index file would be distributed in multiple servers.
 A command line-based query interface is provided to users.
 The scheme will take the coordinates entered by users as inputs, and return all data that matched with target in multi-band astronomical catalogs as the result.
+Our scheme is mainly used for individual who wish to cross-match local catalogs on their personal computers.

 Prerequisites

 This program has the following dependencies:
   - cfitsio 3.3
   - Healpix_3.20